This is my broken leg.

 One of my favorite authors once described James 1:2-4 like this:

 “When the Bible says to consider it all joy when trials and tribulations come your way…you might as well open your front door and welcome it in – with a seat in the couch!
-That trial is here for a reason, so treat it like an old friend while it does its work.”
+That trial is here for a reason, so treat it like an old friend while it does its work.
+The longer you try and keep the door closed, you’re just extending its stay.”

 I can ignore the problem while it continues to knock on the door, but then I’m just prolonging the inevitable.
 It’s like one of those Chinese finger traps.
 The more I struggle against it – the tighter it becomes.

 I don’t know how many times I’ve told myself, “This is not a surprise to the Lord.”

-However, even after 16 years of my relationship with Jesus, I can still act like a brat when my plans change.
+However, even after 16 years of my relationship with Jesus, I can still act like a brat when the plans change.

 Even.
 Though.
 I. Know.
 Better.

 On 12/22/16 I broke my leg in two places (fibula and tibia).
-This event has prevented me from doing many, many things for my husband, my children, my Bible study group, my job and my friends and family.
+This event prevented me from doing many, many things for my husband, my children, my Bible study group, my job and my friends and family.

 I’ve been furious.
 I’ve cried.
 A lot.
 I have laughed and told others it could have been worse, and they compliment me on being so positive.
 Then, something comes up that I can’t do and the range of emotions start all over again.